metablaster/WindowsFirewallRuleset/README.md

 Most paths are auto-searched and variables are updated, otherwise you get warning and description on how to fix the problem.\
 If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
-It is recommended to close down all other programs before running master script in the next step
+It is recommended to close down all other programs before running master script in the next step.

 12. Back to PowerShell console and run: